Doprez/StrideTerrainEditor/README.md

   * Default camera settings can be changed in the file ![BasicCameraController.cs](https://github.com/Idomeneas1970/StrideTerrainEditor/blob/master/TerrainEditor/MultiTypeCameraController.cs) .
   * Basic Keyboard Navigation help is displayed on the top-left.
 Can disable at any time from the "Main Menu".
     ![Key Navigation](Intro2.png?raw=true "Key Navigation")
-  * Single clicking anywhere in the terrain mess will move the current terrain point selected (indicated by a red cube) to that point.
+  * Single clicking anywhere in the terrain mesh will move the current terrain point selected (indicated by a red cube) to that point.
 Only if you have left-shift pressed can you affect the terrain; either its vertices or texture weights.
   * In many places of the GUI you can see a question mark (?).
 Hover over it to get more info about the GUI item.
   * Single clicking any of the 8 texture images will switch the mode Editor Mode to "Paint Textures".
   * Clicking any "Apply" button will switch automatically to the corresponding mode.
 For example, clicking the apply button under the Heightmap will switch mode to "Edit Locations".